Michigan GOP candidate Kelley charged for Capitol riot role

 Kelley, a real estate broker who lives in Allendale Township, is accused of disruptive conduct, injuring public property and entering restricted space without permission, according to the criminal complaint.

 He is among more than 800 people who are facing criminal charges in connection with the Jan.
 6 riot.
 More than 300 people have pleaded guilty, largely to misdemeanor offenses punishable by no more than one year in prison.
-Some who’ve pleaded guilty to misdemeanors have gotten short stints behind bars while others have been sentenced to home confinement or probation.
+Some who’ve pleaded guilty to misdemeanors have been sentenced to short stints behind bars while others have been sentenced to home confinement or probation.

 In Michigan, Kelley is one of five candidates on the Aug.
 2 Republican primary ballot.
 The winner will face Democratic Gov. Gretchen Whitmer in the fall.